 Yes, we do boarding for our clients.
 We have boarding space for both dogs and cats.

-Our dog kennels are all indoor.
+We offer dog kennels that are indoor only as well as an indoor/outdoor option.
 The dogs are walked 3 times daily while they are boarding.
 The cat boarders are housed in a separate area away from the dogs.
 Blankets and food are provided for our boarders.